 The Ancient Greeks believed in Gods and Heroes, who's existance attempted to explain the origins of the world.
 These myths and legends were past down through the ages in literature (hymns, poems, and plays) and through designs on pottery.
-They tell the tales of the beginnings of the universe
+They tell the tales of the beginnings of the universe.

 The Major Greek Gods and Goddesses, which are also the best known in today's world, are: